How do I learn more about student life at AU?

 Can grad students get involved in student government?

 The Graduate Student Council (GSC) at AU encourages students to become involved in issues relating to the university.
 Two art history graduate students represent the program on the Council.
 The GSC distributes funds to each program during the academic year.
-Whether it is through funding for travel to conferences, purchasing books for the Kassalow Collection Graduate Study Library, or obtaining a printer for grad student use, the GSC has provided excellent support for our graduate students and the art history program.
+Whether it is through funding for travel to conferences, purchasing books for the Kassalow Collection Graduate Study Library, or obtaining tech equipment for grad student use, the GSC has provided excellent support for our graduate students and the art history program.